-We had to spend a few days in London last week, but were working in the outskirts, and were not able to have street food for lunch.
+We had to spend a few days in London last week, but were working in the outskirts, and were not able to have a bite of the London street food for lunch.
 However, on Friday night we went to Street Feast London in Hackney, an easy 13 minute train ride from Liverpool St station.
 Street Feast London takes place every Friday evening from 5pm to midnight.

 Before going, we got in touch with Dominic, one of the organizers of Street Feast London.
 He said to ask for him at the bar when we arrived, to have a drink together and chat.